ahuerta6/Virtual_Server/proxmox/proxmox_setup.md

 <h4 id="example-1-2">Example 1.2 - First Boot Terminal</h4>
-Proxmox does not have a Gui interface when launching on the device Proxmox was installed on, instead it launches straight into the terminal.
-When loging in type the username which is "root" if you haven't changed it enter, and then type the password you set when first installing Proxmox.
-If everything was configured correctly you should be free to roam through the system through the command line.
+Proxmox does not have a GUI when launching on the device it was installed on.
+Instead, it boots directly into the terminal.
+When logging in, type the username "root" and press Enter.
+Then, enter the password you created during the Proxmox installation.
+If everything was configured correctly, you should now have access to the system through the command line.

 <img src="/proxmox/img/terminal_prox.png" alt="Once proxmox is done installing" width="500" height="450">